Robert John Bardo

-Robert John Bardo (born January 2, 1970) is an American man serving life imprisonment without parole after being convicted in October 1991 for the July 18, 1989, murder of American actress and model Rebecca Schaeffer, whom he had stalked for three years.
+Robert John Bardo (born January 2, 1970) is an American man serving life imprisonment without parole after being convicted for the July 18, 1989, murder of American actress and model Rebecca Schaeffer, whom he had stalked for three years.

 Early life

-Bardo was the youngest of seven children.
-His mother was Japanese and his father Philip was a non-commissioned officer in the United States Air Force.
+Robert John Bardo is the youngest of seven children.
+His mother was Japanese, and his father Philip was a non-commissioned officer in the United States Air Force.
 The family moved frequently and eventually settled in Tucson, Arizona, in 1983.
-Bardo reportedly had a troubled childhood.
-He was abused by one of his siblings and placed in foster care after he threatened to commit suicide.
+Bardo reportedly had a troubled childhood, being abused by one of his siblings and placed in foster care after he threatened to commit suicide.
 Bardo's family had a history of mental illness, and he was diagnosed with bipolar disorder.

-At the age of 15, he was institutionalized for a month to treat emotional problems.
-Bardo dropped out of Pueblo Magnet High School in the ninth grade and began working as a janitor at Jack in the Box.
-In the 18 months prior to Schaeffer's murder, Bardo had been arrested three times on charges that included domestic violence and disorderly conduct.
+At the age of 15, Bardo was institutionalized for a month to treat emotional problems.
+He dropped out of Pueblo Magnet High School in the ninth grade and began working as a janitor at Jack in the Box.
+In the eighteen months prior to Schaeffer's murder, Bardo had been arrested three times on charges that included domestic violence and disorderly conduct.
 Bardo's neighbors also said that he had exhibited unexplained strange and threatening behavior toward them.

 Murder

-Prior to developing an obsession with Schaeffer, Bardo had stalked child peace activist Samantha Smith before her death in a 1985 plane crash.
+Prior to developing an obsession with Schaeffer, Bardo had stalked child peace activist Samantha Smith.
+These attempts had ultimately failed to establish any contact with Smith.
+Smith's return home from the Soviet Union had inspired Bardo to travel to Maine to meet her, but a run-in with state police over a traffic offense caused him such concern that he was drawing attention to himself that he was sufficiently discouraged to return home.
+Bardo crafted future plans to stalk Smith until her death in a 1985 plane crash.
+Bardo claimed he turned his attention towards pop stars Tiffany and Debbie Gibson, but neither obsession had percolated into stalking as he later admitted he could not find a feasible way to carry out his plans in New York City.

 After writing numerous letters to Schaeffer, Bardo attempted to gain access to the set of the CBS television series My Sister Sam, in which Schaeffer played a starring role.
-Ultimately, he obtained her home address via a detective agency, which in turn tracked it via California Department of Motor Vehicles records.
+He was denied entrance by security, who encouraged him to return home.
+While Warner Bros. had a policy that executives and actors were to be notified about uninvited advances toward them, security later admitted that because Bardo had made very little fuss about the denied access and left when ordered, the encounter was considered too trivial to report to Schaeffer.
+Ultimately, Bardo obtained her home address via a detective agency, which in turn tracked it via California Department of Motor Vehicles records.
 On July 18, 1989, Bardo confronted Schaeffer at her home, angry that she had appeared in a sex scene in the film Scenes from the Class Struggle in Beverly Hills; in his eyes, she had "lost her innocence" and became "another Hollywood whore".
-He visited her at her apartment and told her he was a big fan.